 In graph theory the study of circle contact representations can be traced back to the 1970's and 1980's; the term "coin representation" was used there.
-Wegner [35] and Jackson and Ringel [17] conjectured that every plane graph has a circle representation.
-The problem was popularized by Ringel [25] who even included it in the textbook from 1990 [16].
-In a note written in 1991 [27] Sachs mentions that he found a proof of the circle packing theorem which was based on conformal mappings.
-This eventually lead him to the discovery that the theorem had been proved by Koebe as early as 1936 [18].
+In a note written in 1991, Sachs [13] mentions that he found a proof of the circle packing theorem which was based on conformal mappings.
+This eventually lead him to the discovery that the theorem had been proved by Koebe as early as 1936 [8].

-In a the context of his study of 3-manifolds Thurston [33] proved that any triangulation of the sphere has an associated "circle packing" which is unique up to Möbius transformations.
-As it turned out, this result was also present in earlier work of Andreev [2].
+In the context of his study of 3-manifolds, Thurston [14, Sec.
+13.6] proved that any triangulation of the sphere has an associated "circle packing" which is unique up to Möbius transformations.
+This result was already present in earlier work of Andreev [1].
 Nowadays the result is commonly referred to as the Koebe-Andreev-Thurston Circle Packing Theorem.
-At a conference talk in 1985 Thurston emphasized on connections of circle packings and the Riemann Mapping Theorem.
-A precise version was obtained by Rudin and Sullivan [26].
-This line lead to the study of discrete analytic functions and other aspects of discrete differential geometry, we refer to [31], [32], [4], and [20] for more on the topic.

 In the early 1990's new proofs of the circle packing theorem where found.
-Colin de Verdière [6] gave an existential proof based on 'invariance of domain', this proof can also be found in [24] and in the primal-dual setting in [19].
-Colin de Verdière [7] gave a proof based on the minimization of a convex function and extended circle packings to more general surfaces.
-Pulleyblank and Rote (unpublished) and Brightwell and Scheinerman [5] gave proofs of the primal-dual version (Theorem 1) based on an iterative algorithm, similar to the proof given in this note.
-Mohar [22] analyzed an iterative approach and showed that an $\varepsilon$ -approximation for the radii and centers can be obtained in time polynomial in the size of the graph and $\log(1/\varepsilon)$ .
+Colin de Verdière gave two proofs.
+The first is an existential proof using 'invariance of domain' [3]; the second is based on the minimization of a convex function [4].
+Pulleyblank and Rote (unpublished) and Brightwell and Scheinerman [2] gave proofs of the primal-dual version (Theorem 1) based on an iterative algorithm, similar to the proof given in this note.
+Mohar [10] analyzed an improved iterative approach and proved its convergence in polynomial time.

-Primal-dual circle representations yield simultaneous orthogonal drawings of G and its dual $G^$ , i. e., straight-line drawings of G and $G^$ such that the outer vertex of $G^$ is at infinity and each pair of dual edges is orthogonal.
-The existence of such drawings was conjectured by Tutte [34].
+Primal-dual circle representations yield simultaneous orthogonal drawings of G and its dual G^ , i. e., straight-line drawings of G and G^ such that the outer vertex of G^ is at infinity and each pair of dual edges is orthogonal.
+The existence of such drawings was conjectured by Tutte [15].